dawidmarek95x/next-portfolio-app/projects/movies-info.md

 ---
-title: 'Movies Info'
+title: "Movies Info"
-stack: 'React, React Router, JavaSript, Styled-Components, SASS, Axios, HTML5'
+stack: "React, React Router, JavaSript, Styled-Components, SASS, Axios, HTML5"
-date: '2022-10-05'
+date: "2022-10-05"
 ---

 A single-page application project used to search for detailed information about movies of interest to the user.